bitfocus/companion-module-studiocoast-vmix/README.md

 * Added Feedback "Overlay - Overlay on PGM or PRV"
 * Added Action "Audio Plugin On/Off/Toggle On Input"
 * Added Stinger 3 and 4 to actions and feedbacks
+* Added Action for Dynamic Inputs and Values support
 * Updated Presets with new feedback's and action.
 * Bugfix: Fixed custom command not working with the new URI encoding.